Default is failure to make a payment or submit a request for deferment, forbearance or cancellation on or before the scheduled payment date.

 In order to rehabilitate a defaulted loan, the borrower must make 9 consecutive on-time payments per the rehabilitation agreement.
 The minimum payment amount accepted will need to cover the total outstanding interest, late fees and penalty fees plus any additional interest and fees that will accrue over the 9 month period.

 Payments will be due on the 1st of each month.
-To be on-time, the payment must be processed before the close of business on the last business day of that month.
+To be considered on-time, the payment must be posted within 20 days of the due date, each month for 9 consecutive months.
 Important: please allow 2-3 business days for payment processing to take place.